I’ve Been Burning Art Onto Wood and Leather for More than 20 Years

 We survived living on our own property from early July 1999 until mid March of 2000.
 But once the snow got so bad that it was nearly impossible to get in and out of our own property (did I mention we lived 4 miles down a dirt road from the nearest paved street?
 That was where we had to meet the school bus each morning and afternoon for the kids’ 70 mile round-trip daily ride to the k-12 school!)
 I had had ENOUGH!
 LOL!

 I began asking locals about vacant houses in the area we might rent and I was able to make arrangements to move into an old house on a 160 acre ranch with a big, red 3-story barn and multiple out buildings.
 There I scavenged a bunch of scrap wood that was lying around and these two are some of the first pieces I created out there.

 Ultimately we moved back to the city…

-First to Bend then eventually we returned to the Greater Portland Metro area where we have remained for the last 10 years.
+First to Bend then eventually we returned to the Greater Portland Metro area where we have remained for more than a decade.

 And the rest is history.